-$1 \rightarrow 2 \rightarrow 3 \rightarrow \text{STEP 4: CONFIGURE WIRELESS NETWORK} \rightarrow 5$ Your wireless network is enabled by default.
-You can simply uncheck it to disable it and click "Next" to skip configuration of wireless network. ☑ Enable Your Wireless Network Your wireless network needs a name so it can be easily recognized by wireless clients.
+$1 \rightarrow 2 \rightarrow 3 \rightarrow$ Step 4: Configure wireless network $\rightarrow 5$ Your wireless network is enabled by default.
+You can simply uncheck it to disable it and click "Next" to skip configuration of wireless network. ✓ Enable Your Wireless Network Your wireless network needs a name so it can be easily recognized by wireless clients.
 For security purposes, it is highly recommended to change the pre-configured network name.
 Wireless Network Name (SSID): DLINK (1~32 characters) Select "Visible" to publish your wireless network and SSID can be found by wireless clients, or select "Invisible" to hide your wireless network so that users need to manually enter SSID in order to connect to your wireless network.
-Visibility Status : • Visible • Invisible the following wireless network security settings.
+Visibility Status : Visible Invisible In order to protect your network from hackers and unauthorized users, it is highly recommended you choose one of the following wireless network security settings.
 None Security Level Best ○ None ○ WEP ○ WPA-PSK ⊙ WPA2-PSK Security Mode: WPA-PSK Select this option if your wireless adapters support WPA-PSK.
 Now, please enter your wireless security key.
-WPA2 Pre-Shared Key: %Fortress123& (8-63 characters, such as a~z, A~Z, or 0~9, i.e. '%Fortress123&') Note: You will need to enter the same key here into your wireless clients in order to enable proper wireless connection.
+WPA2 Pre-Shared Key : %Fortress123& (8-63 characters, such as a~z, A~Z, or 0~9, i.e. '%Fortress123&') Note: You will need to enter the same key here into your wireless clients in order to enable proper wireless connection.
+Back Next Cancel